-- (c) Collections, compilations and databases of TCEs, whether pre-existing or contemporary, are protected as copyright works as such.
+- (c) Collections, compilations and databases of TCEs, whether pre-existing or contemporary, may be protected as copyright works as such.
 The TRIPS Agreement and the WCT are clear that compilations of non-copyright materials can be protected as compilations and databases.
 In addition, in some jurisdictions, there is special sui generis protection for databases.
-See also under "Registers and databases" below. - (d) Recordings of TCEs such as music are protected under "related rights" law. - 45.
-For all these works protected as copyright ((a) to (c), above): - (a) The copyright owners would have economic rights enabling them to authorize or prevent the range of acts associated with copyright protection, including reproduction, adaptation, public performance, distribution and communication to the public.
+See also under "Registers and databases" below. - 46.
+For all these works protected as copyright ((a) to (c), above): - (a) The copyright owners would have economic rights enabling them to authorize or prevent the range of acts associated with copyright protection, including reproduction, adaptation, public performance, distribution and communication to the public. - (b) They would also enjoy moral rights to attribution, integrity (the right to object to distortion of the work) and publication (the right to decide when, where and in what form the work will be published or disclosed).
+Moral rights are considered by many to be particularly useful for TCEs. - (c) Economic rights would last for at least 50 years following the death of the author or last surviving author in cases of joint authorship.
+The precise duration of protection will depend on national law.
+Moral rights, on the other hand, might last indefinitely, again depending on national law. - (d) "Fixation" is not a requirement for protection under international copyright law (therefore, "unfixed" paintings and other visual art such as body-painting and sand carvings are in principle protectable under international principles).
+The "fixation" obstacle is only relevant in those (primarily common law) countries which have chosen to require fixation as a requirement at the national level.
+In addition, most TCEs which are vulnerable to exploitation are in fixed form (such as visual art, crafts), an exception perhaps being live performances of TCEs (for which see below under "Performances of TCEs").

-It may be recalled that copyright is an automatic right and is not dependent upon any formalities.
+26 It may be recalled that copyright is an automatic right and is not dependent upon any formalities.